tresata/hackathonblr2023/README.md

 ## IMPORTANT INFORMATION

 * You need to fork this repo and the clone it to get started.
+You need to create your branch "feat-<team-no>."
 Instructions will be shared with you.
 * Generate the name which must comprise your team number and once done with the hackathon don't forget to push everything !!!
 * Please make sure you spread across the ground floor.
 Make yourself comfortable.
 * You can use the wifi : WeWork Guest